 AR filters offer quirky and fun ways to stylize your Instagram Stories feeds, but you also want to make sure that you stick to your brand's values and don't ever betray your audience by changing tone too drastically.

 Seasonal posts are also easy content types that grab your followers' attention.
 You can instantly get a like just by remembering to schedule out exciting holiday posts in advance or even coming up with a new strategy for a holiday that means a lot to your audience.

 6. Partner Up with Influencers

 Influencers are everywhere, and we acknowledge that not all of them know how to run their pages well.
-You should find influencers who really communicate well and have a high engagement rate with their audiences.
+You should find influencers who communicate well and have a high engagement rate with their audiences.
 Even influencers with under 10,000 followers can bring attention to your brand, especially if they have thousands of likes and comments on their posts every day.